MicrosoftDocs/power-pages-docs/power-pages-docs/go-live/checklist.md

 Set your Copyright text in the Footer Web Template

-Delete or Deactivate any unused pages - just because it's not in the menu does not mean it's gone
+Delete or Deactivate any unused pages - just because it's not in the menu doesn't mean it's gone

 Secure any unfinished functionality behind a separate Web Role